C/2022 F1 (ATLAS) |

 The light curve chart below shows the estimated development of the comet's magnitude.
 Blue and black dots are visual and photometric CCD observations respectively from COBS or the MPC.

-The light curve is based on the absolute magnitude and slope parameter as calculated from the original MPEC, or the latest values provided by the minor planet center.
+The light curve is based on the absolute magnitude and slope parameter as calculated from an MPEC, or the latest values provided by the minor planet center.
 (7.00 + 5 log[∆] + 10.00 log[r]).

 The all-sky chart below shows the path of the comet over the same period as the light curve.
 The comet's current position is marked yellow.